Lel543/GymTracker/README.md

 # Gym Tracker

-A small web app to track workouts and create training plans.
+A small app to track workouts and create training plans.

 ## Features